Soundtrack of Our Lives

 Sheer, utter, unbridled brilliance.
 All of which has nothing to do with Mellotrons.
 The only reason I know there's any on these albums is that, sick of listening to stuff purely for its Mellotronic content (hey, I like music for its own sake, OK?!), I resolved to play something else for a break.
 And heard a Mellotron.
 Typical...
 Yup, there it is; strings on Thank God It's Not Christmas, with a sustained note at the end featuring that distinctive 'Mellotron quaver', flutes and strings on the lyrically sublime Hasta Mañana, Monsieur and (according to this excellent page) a Mellotron sax solo on Equator.
 No idea where the Mellotron came from; the album was recorded in the UK, so I suspect it was a machine that was just lying around the studio.
 As they do.
 Or did.
 So, not the greatest use ever, but an abnormally cool album, so buy it anyway.

 Propaganda isn't as consistent as Kimono, but as their second release of '74, they were probably spreading themselves a little thinly by this point.
 It opens brilliantly, with the a capella title track and the rocking At Home, At Work, At Play, but then it slackens off a bit, although the two singles, Never Turn Your Back On Mother Earth and Something For The Girl With Everything are pretty cool.
-Most of the strings on the album are provided by an unnamed string synth, so the album's only Mellotronic interjection is on Never Turn Your Back..., with a few seconds of heavily phased strings halfway through.
-The following year's Indiscreet picks up somewhat and is probably their most diverse album yet, with the likes of the string quartet-led Under The Table With Her or the (again) excellent singles, Get In The Swing and Looks, Looks, Looks.
-Mellotron on one track only, with a few volume-pedalled choir chords on Without Using Hands, so barely any more use than on its predecessor, really.
-Bloody good album, though.
+Most of the strings on the album are provided by an unnamed string synth, so the album's only Mellotronic interjections are the flutes on At Home, At Work, At Play and a few seconds of heavily phased strings halfway through Never Turn Your Back...
+The following year's Indiscreet picks up somewhat, probably their most diverse album yet, with the likes of the string quartet-led Under The Table With Her or the (again) excellent singles, Get In The Swing and Looks, Looks, Looks.
+Mellotron on one track only, with a few volume-pedalled choir chords on Without Using Hands, so barely any more use than on its predecessor.